ygtcans/XGBoostRealtimeMachineStatePrediction/README.md

 ## 🚀 Overview

-This repository houses a comprehensive machine learning project designed for **real-time prediction of machine states** using an **XGBoost Classifier**.
+This repository houses a machine learning project designed for **real-time prediction of machine states** using an **XGBoost Classifier**.
 The system aims to monitor industrial machinery by processing incoming sensor data, predicting its operational state (e.g., `normal`, `warning`, `error`), and enabling proactive interventions for improved maintenance and operational efficiency.

 The project is structured into two main, interconnected components: